manikpk/Password-Generator/README.md

 # password-generator

-## This project helps you to generate a password everytime this project is executed.
+## This project helps you to generate a password of length 10 characters everytime this project is executed.

 ## Steps to clone the app into local machine: